(This article may contain affiliate links, which means we might earn a small commission if you click and make a

 The RV parking lot is located back behind the shops.
 You’ll find it here on (google maps).

 The Hilton Grand Vacations Club Paradise Offers RV Parking for Hotel Guests

 There’s nothing wrong with taking a break from RV life once in a while, especially when you are on vacation in Las Vegas.
 How often does this happen?
 Live it up!

 This gorgeous hotel offers free parking to all of its guests, including RVers.
 So, if splurging on a hotel room is stressing you out, think of it as paying for a deluxe parking spot for a day.
-Parking in most any other major city costs way more than it does in Vegas.
+Parking in almost any other major city costs way more than it does in Vegas.
 So, you are winning already!

 While there may not be any casinos on-site, there are plenty of other wonderful amenities to keep you and the family busy and happy, and you’re just a short Uber ride to the Strip.
 Check the current room rates (vegas.com).

-Route 66: Seligman to Kingman to Las Vegas: What a great RV trip this would make!
+Route 66: Seligman to Kingman to Las Vegas: What a great RV trip!

 The Benefits of Staying At a Las Vegas RV Park

 While you may be thinking that finding a parking lot or parking spot is going to be the only way to go, well, we may have a better solution!
 Though you may be able to find some places that offer free parking for cars, most places do charge an oversized vehicle fee, sometimes as much as $25 or more for just part of a day.